openframeworks/ofBook/18_version_control_with_git/chapter.md

 * [Subversion (SVN)](http://subversion.apache.org/), a popular successor to CVS.

 [*Distributed version control systems*](http://en.wikipedia.org/wiki/Distributed_revision_control), on the other hand, take a peer-to-peer approach.
-There is no central server, and every programmer has all files and history locally available (thus acting as a backup, too!).
+There is no central server, and every (local) repository contains all files and history (thus acting as a backup, too!).
 Network access is only needed for syncing changes with other programmers.
 Distributed version control systems have recently gained much popularity.
 Some [notable systems](http://en.wikipedia.org/wiki/List_of_revision_control_software) are: